arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-3-Operational-Data-Store/ReadMe.md

 ## Lesson Overview

-We will see how ER models bring together Data Dictionary, Data flows, events, and actions to allow the Data Architect to visualize the data in the enterprise
+Observed how ER models bring together Data Dictionary, Data flows, events, and actions to allow the Data Architect to visualize the data in the enterprise.

-We will look at using master data categories to help us get to a single version of data truth.
+Looked at using master data categories to help us get to a single version of data truth.

-We will look at how Normalization eliminates redundancies in data We will look a 2 ways of actually moving data from staging to ODS.
+Noticed how Normalization eliminates redundancies in data

+Implemented 2 ways of moving data from staging to ODS.

-And finally, we will see how to cleanse data anomalies
+Finally, learnt how to cleanse data anomalies

 ## Definitions